The UK climate is particularly favourable for the breeding and multiplication of slugs.

 Growers are advised to monitor crop damage as an indicator of slug activity along with remaining numbers of slug pellets.
 In high pressure situations it may be necessary to apply more than one application.
 Sluxx HP has a label which allows up to 4 applications per crop.

-It is important to calibrate the applicator when changing brands of pellets.
+It is important to calibrate the applicator when changing brand and type of pellet.

-Each brand may have different characteristics in terms of size and ballistic properties, which lead to potential variations and discrepancies if not done when changing between pellet.
+Each brand may have different characteristics in terms of size and ballistic properties, which lead to potential variations and discrepancies if not callibrated when changing between pellet.

 Further information and applicator testing can be found at www.nsts.org.uk/Tests/Slug